zhourixin/bronze-Ding-Gui/README.md

 ## 📘 Overview

 This project provides the source code of our paper, which focuses on **bronze dating and analysis**.
-It implements a full training and evaluation pipeline built upon deep learning models, designed to handle **multi-granularity bronze dating**.
+It implements a full training and evaluation pipeline built upon deep learning models, designed to handle **reconstructing and interpreting the evolution of ancient relics with latent space**.

 <p align="center">